 Combatants for Peace believes that we need to build bridges, not walls.
 Lasting peace cannot be achieved through separation and fear.
 Peace will only be achieved through equality, freedom, compassion and reconciliation.
 Combatants for Peace serves as a model of these values every day.

 As a movement, Combatants for Peace operates against creeping annexation and settlement expansion, while advocating Palestinian rights.
-Israeli settlers live under a different set of laws than Palestinians, with one group receiving full rights and the other subject to military rule and occupation: two sets of laws, two sets of roads, two sets of norms alongside confiscation of Palestinian land and dislocation of local Palestinian inhabitants.
+Israeli settlers live under a different set of laws than Palestinians, with one group receiving full rights and the other subject to military rule and occupation: two sets of laws, segregated and gated Jewish-only communities, segregated schools, segregated roads and even segregated walking paths, two sets of norms alongside confiscation/theft of Palestinian land and dislocation of local Palestinian inhabitants.
 Clearly, this system runs counter to the core values of CfP.

 Combatants for Peace believes that all Israelis and Palestinians have the right to live in peace, security and dignity in their homeland.
 Only by working together cooperatively, on a grassroots level, will it be possible to inspire the mass support needed to press the respective leaderships to find a just and amicable solution.
 That being said, Combatants for Peace opposes the present right-wing Israeli government policies of land confiscation, imprisonment of people including juveniles without trial, restricting the right to non-violent protest, limiting freedom of movement, demolishing homes, and more.
 Three million people live under occupation, denied equal rights of the most basic kind; Gazans are denied even the most basic needs.
 Combatants for Peace opposes these policies and is dedicated to freedom, fairness and equality for all people, regardless of faith or ethnicity.